Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by an orthogonal involution: Introduction

 \end{proposition}

-The construction of $E_{m}$ is derived from the construction of $\tau_{0}$-selfdual simple type given in section 4.
-In particular, when $\tau_{0}$ corresponds to a split orthogonal group, from the "if" part of Theorem \ref{thmdistcri}, $E_{m}$ is $\tau_{0}$-split.
-Once knowing this, it is not hard to study all the involutions $\tau$ such that $E_{m}$ is $\tau$-split, which turn out to be those involutions satisfying the condition of Theorem \ref{thmdistcri}, proving the "only if" part of the theorem.
+The construction of $E_{m}$ is derived from the construction of a $\tau_{0}$-selfdual simple type given in section 4.
+In particular, when $\tau_{0}$ corresponds to a split orthogonal group, from the ``if" part of Theorem \ref{thmdistcri}, $E_{m}$ is $\tau_{0}$-split.
+Once knowing this, it is not hard to study all the involutions $\tau$ such that $E_{m}$ is $\tau$-split, which turn out to be those involutions satisfying the condition of Theorem \ref{thmdistcri}, proving the ``only if" part of the theorem.

 When $T_{m}/F$ is of degree $n$, or equivalently when $\pi$ is essentially tame in the sense of Bushnell-Henniart \cite{bushnell2005essentially1}, which is the same as being tamely ramified in the context of Hakim \cite{hakim2013tame} thanks to the work of Mayeux \cite{mayeux2020comparison}, our result gives another proof for the result of Hakim by using the simple type theory instead of Howe's construction for tamely ramified representations.

-It is worth to point out that we also lend many lemmas from \cite{hakim1999cuspidal}, \cite{hakim2012distinguished}, \cite{hakim2013tame}, which effectively help us to reduce our task.
+It is worth to point out that we also borrow many lemmas from \cite{hakim1999cuspidal}, \cite{hakim2012distinguished}, \cite{hakim2013tame}, which effectively help us to reduce our task.